microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     func start
     ```

-    The Functions app will start up, and will discover the `iot_hub_trigger` function.
+    The Functions app will start up, and will discover the `iot-hub-trigger` function.
 It will then process any events that have already been sent to the IoT Hub in the past day.

     ```output
     (.venv) ➜  soil-moisture-trigger func start